Mike Larsen

 A student of history, I research the past events of the subjects I paint and sculpt.
 I believe that art is history.
 The art made eons ago by ancient people tells their history better than words written about them now.
 As an ongoing student of art, I am influenced by the beauty of the world around me.
 In addition to my historical work, I am often moved to paint the beauty of the world we live in, the roses from our gardens, the sky scapes we see from our front porch.
 The more I create the more I have to conclude that learning is a lifelong pursuit – especially in art.
 With every brush stroke on canvas or tool mark on clay, I tell a story.
 About 10 years ago I found a love of the written word and spend time every week writing.

-Since moving from Oklahoma City to Payne County 20 years ago, I’ve been surrounded by landscapes and skyscapes that have become prominent in my paintings.
-I’m also moved by the beauty of the roses my wife Martha and I grow.
-During the growing months, roses have become a favorite subject to paint.
+Since moving from Oklahoma City to Payne County 20 plus years ago, I’ve been surrounded by landscapes and skyscapes that have become prominent in my paintings.

 I like to think of my sculpture as three-dimensional painting.
 I leave the marks left by my fingers in the clay as I do the brushstrokes I leave on my paintings.
 That shows most effectively the emotion of the painting or sculpture.

-I have been a professional artist for over 50 years.
-In the past 30 years I have been commissioned to work on six mural projects, with a total of 26 separate canvases, and five monumental-sized bronzes.
+I have been a professional artist for nearly 60 years.
+In the past 35 years I have been commissioned to work on six mural projects, with a total of 26 separate canvases, and seven monumental-sized bronzes.
 In addition, I have been commissioned to create individual paintings and groups of paintings for Companies and Governments.
 I am known for my very large paintings, and also for one very tiny one - the U.S. postage stamp commemorating the Oklahoma Centennial in 2007.

 Contact email: mikelarsenstudio@proton.me